zonemaster/zonemaster/discussions/config-policy.profile/proposal.md

 ## Alternative 2 (preferred solution)

-Create categories for the data in profile first and then merge (profile2.json).
+Create categories for the data in profile first and then merge ([profile2.json](profile2.json)).
 We would get a cleaner division between categories and data.
-Create category "test_levels" for the Test Levels and rename "__testcases__" to "test_cases" for consistency.
+Create category "test_levels" for the Test Levels and rename `__testcases__` to `test_cases` for consistency.
 It has the following top-level keys:

       asnroots
       logfilter